A Principled Approach to Bayesian Transfer Learning: Introduction

 The commensurate prior incorporates the source data by allowing the parameters of interest to be perturbed versions of those in the source likelihood \citep{murray2014semiparametric}.
 This perturbation allows the commensurate prior to model the bias between target and source parameters directly.
 Unfortunately, the commensurate prior approach uses a spike and slab distribution in its setup which can be computationally prohibitive \citep{biswas2022scalable}.

-Alternatively, the MAPA assumes heterogeneity between the target and source model parameters and models them as different realisations from the same distribution.
-Additionally, MAPA includes a robustness weight in its prior distribution reducing how informative it is when the target and source data differ \citep{schmidli2014robust}.
-However, this robust prior has a similar setup to the spike and slab prior and we find it to be computationally costly to sample from.
+Alternatively, the MAPA assumes the target and source model parameters are heterogeneous and treats them as different realisations from the same distribution.
+Additionally, MAPA includes a robustness weight in its prior specification reducing how informative it is when the target and source data differ \citep{schmidli2014robust}.
+However, this robust prior has a similar setup to the spike and slab prior and hence it is computationally costly to sample from the corresponding posterior.

 In this work, we focus on the power prior and its variants.
 The power prior is a class of informative priors that generalise Bayesian updating by tempering the likelihood of the source data with a transfer parameter $\alpha \in (0, 1)$.
-That is, we reduce the influence of the source data by raising its likelihood to the power $\alpha$.
 When $\alpha=0$ the power prior recovers standard Bayesian inference on the target data and when $\alpha=1$ it is equivalent to Bayesian updating.
 This transfer parameter can be treated as fixed, as in the \textit{fixed power prior} \citep[FPP,][]{ibrahim2015power}, or as random, as in the \textit{normalised power prior} \citep[NPP,][]{carvalho2021normalized, ye2022normalized}.
-The choice of $\alpha$ under the FPP is not trivial.
-Fortunately, it can be treated as a model selection problem and chosen with an appropriate criterion --- such as the \textit{model evidence} \citep{10.2307/2283136}.
-However, this requires the evaluation of multiple posteriors, one for each $\alpha$ under consideration.
-Further, when taken as random, the prior on $\alpha$ is not intuitive and requires careful consideration \citep{pawel2022normalized}.
-Current power prior approaches rely on conjugacy for efficient posterior evaluation.

-While the variants of the power prior can be applied to various transfer problems it is not always clear which approach will perform best.
-Furthermore, some datasets may have no benefit from these methods; for instance, the source and target data may be similar enough that a Bayesian updating ($\alpha=1$) approach is ideal.
-In contrast, the source data may be so different that any transfer reduces the quality of inference ($\alpha=0$), referred to as \textit{negative transfer}.
-While Bayesian transfer learning methods are bounded by these two choices for $\alpha$, in practice they often only approach these two values.
+Selecting~$\alpha$ amounts to solving a model selection problem with a suitably chosen criterion.
+In this paper, we use the \textit{model evidence} \citep{10.2307/2283136}.
+However, existing FPP approaches require re-computing the posterior for a grid of~$\alpha$ values.
+The NPP creates a doubly intractable target distribution, since its normalising constant depends on $\alpha$ \citep{ye2022normalized, pawel2022normalized}.
+One approach to overcome this is to use a conjugate prior on the model parameters \citep[e.g.][]{carvalho2021normalized}, but conjugate priors are only available for relatively simple statistical models. \citet{park2018bayesian} avoid the need for conjugate priors by using specially designed Markov chain Monte Carlo (MCMC) algorithms for doubly intractable distributions, but these can be computationally intensive and require extensive tuning.